mwoodpatrick/westie-dev-old/README.md

 Teams using Nx gain the advantage of building full-stack applications with their preferred framework alongside Nx’s advanced code generation and project dependency graph, plus a unified experience for both frontend and backend developers.

 Visit [Nx Cloud](https://nx.app/) to learn more.

+# Testing

+These currently pass:

+- npx nx build simple-node-app

+- node dist/apps/simple-node-app/main.js

+This one fails on GET

+- npx nx run simple-express-app:serve

+This one needs an upgrade:

+- npx nx dev remix-demo

+This one passed:

+- npx nx run site-next:build

+This tries to display on port 4200 but nothing shows up need to update exposed ports 3000 & 4200:

+- npx nx run site-next:serve:development

+This does not run correctly:

+- npx nx run site-next-e2e:serve:development

+This one works:

+- npx nx dev site-remix